-SPCOM-128 Critical Thinking: Argumentation and Debate 3 Units 54 hours lecture; 54 hours total
+COMM-128 Critical Thinking: Argumentation and Debate

 This course focuses on basic argumentation theory including research, methods of analysis, use and test of evidence, refutation, and the logical responsibilities of advocacy.
 It emphasizes the preparation and presentation of cases for and against propositions of Fact, Value and Policy through debate and public address.
-Transfers to both UC/CSU

-SPCOM-130 Small Group Communication 3 Units
+COMM-130 Small Group Communication